birdarts/flutter_bird_id/README.md

 `Ultralytics` was license under AGPLv3.
 I don't know if this license also applies to the pretrained weights.
 If it does, this project should use AGPLv3, right?

-I am looking for an alternative pretrained models.
+I am looking for alternative pretrained models.
 If I can find any, I might consider licensing this project under GPLv3.

 Because of the expenses (I don't have GPU on my computer, so I need to rent a GPU server), I currently do not consider training one by myself.